 Stick with easy-to-live-with neutrals, and simple, minimal patterns.
-While bold colors and trendy patterns can be fun for a while, it's likely that over time they will begin to look dated - or you might get sick of them!
-Financially it makes more sense to stick with a neutral base and dress it up with colorful pillows and throws.
-And keep in mind that neutral does not have to mean plain.
-Subtle textures like tweed and herringbone can give neutral palettes quite a bit of depth.
+While bold colors and trendy patterns can be fun for a while, over time it can begin to look dated or you might get tired of it.
+Financially, it makes more sense to stick with a neutral base and dress it up with colorful pillows and throws.
+Keep in mind that neutral does not have to mean plain.
+Subtle textures like tweed and herringbone can give neutral palettes a bit of depth.

 Style and Shape

-If you do not know exactly what you want think about the overall style of your home, the room it will go in, and what kind of look you want to achieve.
-As a general rule you don't put a traditional sofa in a modern house, but in some cases that might be just the look someone is going for.
+If you do not know exactly what you want, think about the overall style of your home, the room it will go in, and what kind of look you want to achieve.
+As a general rule, you do not put a traditional sofa in a modern house, but in some cases, that might be just the look someone is going for.

-The number one deal breaker when it comes to buying a sofa should always be comfort.
-No matter how good it looks, how perfectly it fits, or what a great price you can get, if it's not comfortable to sit in it won't do you any good.
-Far too many people make this purchase only to discover they can't use it the way they intended.
+The number one consideration when it comes to buying a sofa should always be comfort.
+No matter how good it looks, how perfectly it fits, or what a great price you can get, if it is not comfortable to sit in, it will not do you any good.
+Far too many people make this purchase only to discover they cannot use it the way they intended.